DuanhaoranCC/CFOP/README.md

 # Contextual features online prediction for self-supervised graph representation

-This repository is journal Expert Systems With Applications accepted.
+This paper is accepted by journal Expert Systems With Applications.
 ## Dependencies

 ```python